 - CO-SIGNER – The creditor can require high-risk debtors to have a co-signer on the agreement.

 The provided payment plan agreement is three (3) pages long, with a total of twelve (12) sections.
 Before filling in the fields, the creditor should read through each condition to ensure it meets their needs.
-Additional clauses or information can be manually written in section 11 “Additional Terms & Conditions”.
-If the creditor would like to attach an addendum or disclosure in the agreement, the name of the addition (and page number) should be written in section 11.
+Additional clauses or information can be added in section 11 “Additional Terms & Conditions.”
+If the creditor would like to attach an addendum or disclosure to the agreement, the name of the added documentation (and page number) should be written in section 11.

 - Step 1 – Creditor & Debtor Info